• Blog

 Who should take a prenatal vitamin?

 In general, prenatal vitamins are designed specifically for women who are pregnant or trying to conceive.
-While you can try getting the recommended nutrients for healthy pregnancy just through food, that involves a lot of researching and tracking.
+While you can try getting the recommended nutrients for healthy pregnancy just through food, that involves a lot of research and tracking.
 Supplementing with prenatal vitamins gives you peace of mind that you’re more likely to be getting the recommended amounts of nutrients on a daily basis, especially on days when your diet is not so great.

-When should you start taking a prenatal vitamin?
+When should you start taking prenatal vitamins?

-1. When You Decide to Try to Conceive
+1. When you decide to try to conceive

 Another reason to take prenatal vitamins before pregnancy is to start building the habit!
 Add prenatals into your regimen today, and when you’re pregnant it will already be a solid part of your self-care.